shiiraz/tasks/README.md

 - [Usage](#usage)
 - [Features](#features)
 - [Live Demo](#live-demo)

 ## Description

 The Task Manager App is a basic React application built with Vite that provides users with the ability to manage tasks efficiently.
 It leverages the `Context API` for global state management and incorporates a `reducer` to handle task-related actions.
+Also uses `localStorage` for task persistence.

 ## Installation